 Toasting with an extending handle to keep hands reasonably cool while holding slices of bread close to a fire to toast.

-A more elaborate everyday toasting fork courtesy of Desmond Dyer.
+A more elaborate everyday toasting fork for making the bread face the hottest

 Butter knife, used for in the more up-market

 families for removing butter from the butter dish.
 (My own family

 used an ordinary knife unless they were entertaining.)

 Enamel steamer.
 The food to be steamed is put into the top pan

 which has holes in the bottom.
 The lower section

 contains water.
 When boiled, the steam goes into the top